The Perfect Thanksgiving Treat

-In Canada, Thanksgiving always falls on the second Monday in October, and this year it happened to be on October 14th, which is my dad's birthday.
+In Canada, Thanksgiving always falls on the second Monday in October.
 His favorite dessert is cheesecake topped with fresh huckleberries.
-In celebration of his birthday, a friend made this no-bake huckleberry cheesecake pie specially for him alongside a pumpkin pie, our traditional Thanksgiving dessert.
+For Thanksgiving this year, I made this no-bake huckleberry cheesecake pie especially for him alongside a pumpkin pie, our traditional Thanksgiving dessert.

 I have very fond memories from my childhood of driving up the highway with my mom looking for a spot that hadn't been picked over yet and having a few fun misadventures along the way, including encountering a couple of startled deer and sleeping brown bears, getting lost and stumbling down a steep bank, dumping my entire bucket of precious berries.